tazee/tazee.github.io/yt-tools/gumroad.md

 *A powerful modeling extension inspired by Modo workflows.*
 (日本語の説明は下にあります)

 YT-Tools is a Blender add-on designed to enhance the modeling workflow, especially for users familiar with Modo.
 It offers intuitive selection tools, slicing operators, falloff-based transforms, and various utilities to accelerate your modeling experience.
+Additionally, the external clipboard feature allows you to copy and paste mesh data between Modo and Blender.

 ---